 That is why the National Athletics Trainers Association have just come out and stated ice is completely ineffective at healing an ankle sprain.

 In addition, prolonged rest will not help you rehabilitate your ankle back to full health.
-The reason for this is that a sprained ankle becomes very weak and unstable after a sprain.
+The reason for this is that a sprained ankle can translate into unstable and weak ankles after a sprain.
 It is absolutely critical that you rebuild ankle strength, stability and range of motion for a full recovery.
 There is a lot of damage from an ankle injury, including bruising, inflammation, ligament damage and the potential for scar tissue.

 There are 3 Main Steps you need to follow in any good rehab program and without them, the body cannot heal properly.
 If you understand and follow these 3 steps, the body will heal at a much faster pace and also allow you to heal completely, which dramatically lowers your risk of future injury.

-Physical therapy is a great option if the therapist is knowledgeable about the latest research and understands the best healing techniques for your ankle.
-The only problem is that even if they are great, it can be a very expensive option.
+Physical therapy is a great option if the therapist is knowledgeable about the latest research and understands the best healing techniques for an injury.
+The only problem is that even if they are great, it can be a very time consuming and expensive option.